andyatkinson/andyatkinson.github.io/_posts/2023-12-03-PGSQL-Phriday-014-postgresql-events.md

 ## Attendees and their jobs and roles
 What are common job roles and responsibilities for attendees of these events?

-This is my anecdotal experience from conversations and observations:

-Attendees tend to work as:
+From my experience in conversations and observations, attendees tend to work as:
 * DBAs
 * Database engineers
 * Developer relations, developer advocates, community advocates
-* Work for database vendors, maybe as experts, solution engineers, or on teams that build database products
+* Engineers on database projects
+* Backend engineers for product or services companies

 ## Types of companies
-What are some of the companies at these events?
+Which companies are represented at these events?

-* Big companies and cloud providers (AWS, Microsoft, Fujitsu, Google, Crunchy Data
+* Big companies and cloud providers (AWS, Microsoft, Fujitsu, Google, Crunchy Data)
 * Timescale, YugabyteDB
-* Startup companies making commercial extensions like database offerings like Tembo, Neon
+* Startup companies with databases or commercial extensions and offerings: Tembo, Neon, Hydra
-* Database services: DBTune, OtterTune
+* Database services: DBTune, OtterTune, Redgate Software
-* Consultancies: EDB, PgExperts
+* Consultancies: EDB, PGX, Inc.

 ## Why go?
-If you're considering any of these events, you might be wondering whether it's worth going or why?
+Here are some reasons to attend:

-* Learn how to better use PostgreSQL for your job
+* Learn how to use PostgreSQL better for your day job
-* Expand your knowledge of companies and products in the PostgreSQL ecosystem, that may offer solutions for you, or may offer job or partnership opportunities
+* Expand your knowledge of companies and products in the PostgreSQL ecosystem
 * Network with industry professionals

 ## In-person and virtual

-* Can't beat in-person for networking
+* Can't beat in-person events for networking
-* Nice virtual events too like [Citus Con](https://www.citusdata.com/cituscon/2023/)
+* There are nice virtual events for learning too like [Citus Con](https://www.citusdata.com/cituscon/2023/)

 ## Vendor events
 PostgreSQL companies have lots of events you could attend.
+Here are a few:

 - [Neon developer days](https://devdays.neon.tech)
 - [Planet Scale events](https://planetscale.com/events): Sharding/MySQL Vitess Webinar